ddmitov/perl-executing-browser/README.md

 * ``scriptFullPath``
   This is the path of the Perl script that is going to be executed.
   The keyword ``{app}`` will be replaced by the the full path of the application directory.
-  PEB does not check the file name extension or the shebang line of the supplied Perl script.
+  PEB does not check the filename extension or the shebang line of the supplied Perl script.
-  Scripts without a file name extension can also be used.
+  Scripts without a filename extension can also be used.
   *This object property is mandatory.*

 * ``stdoutFunction``